Feilner/homebridge-plc/README.md

 - `name`: unique name of the accessory
 - `manufacturer`: (optional) description
 - `db`: s7 data base number e.g. `4` for `DB4`
-- `invert`: set to 1 to inverts the meanings of the values from `0:closed 100:open` to `100:closed 0:open`
+- `invert`: (optional) set to `true` to inverts the meanings of the values from `0:closed 100:open` to `100:closed 0:open`
+- `adaptivePolling`:  (optional) hen set to `true` the current position will be polled until target position is reached.
+Polling starts with set target position from home app.
+This will show the shutter as opening... or closing... in the home app.
+Otherwise the new target position is directly pushed as new current position.
+- `pollInterval` (optional) poll interval in seconds.
+Default value is `10` seconds.
 - `get_CurrentPosition`: offset to get current position S7 type `Byte` e.g. `0` for `DB4DBB0`
 - `get_TargetPosition`: (optional for windows) offset to get target position S7 type `Byte` e.g. `1` for `DB4DBB1`
 - `set_TargetPosition`: (optional for windows) offset to set current position S7 type `Byte` e.g. `2` for `DB4DBB2` (can have same value as set_TargetPosition)